czheluo/ISR/README.md

 </p>

+## Citation
+Meng Luo and Shiliang Gu (2020).
+[A new approach of dissecting genetic effects for complex traits](https://www.biorxiv.org/content/10.1101/2020.10.16.336180v1). bioRxiv.

 ## Contact

 If you are interested in our model, and found any questions OR comments feel free to contact [me](czheluo@gmail.com).